Bloomberg News: Beginnings (1990–1995)

 Bloomberg Business News was created to expand the services offered through the terminals.
 According to Matthew Winkler, then a writer for The Wall Street Journal, Michael Bloomberg telephoned him in November 1989 and asked, "What would it take to get into the news business?"

-In his book, The Bloomberg Way, Winkler recalls a conversation with Bloomberg about a hypothetical ethical dilemma which could have arisen from Bloomberg's interest in creating a newspaper:
+In his book, The Bloomberg Way, Winkler recalls a conversation with Bloomberg about a hypothetical ethical dilemma that could have arisen from Bloomberg's interest in creating a newspaper:

 "You have just published a story that says the chairman—and I mean chairman—of your biggest customer has taken $5 million from the corporate till.
 He is with his secretary at a Rio de Janeiro resort, and the secretary's spurned boyfriend calls to tip you off.
 You get an independent verification that the story is true.
 Then the phone rings.
 The customer's public-relations person says, 'Kill the story or we will return all the terminals we currently rent from you.

 "What would you do?"
 Winkler asked.

 "Go with the story," Bloomberg replied.
 "Our lawyers will love the fees you generate."

 Winkler recalls this as his "deciding moment", the time at which he became willing to help Bloomberg build his news organization.

 The publication was created to provide concise, timely financial news.
 As a new company in 1990, Bloomberg hoped that the news service would spread the company name, sell more Bloomberg Terminals and end Bloomberg's reliance on the Dow Jones News Services.

-The creation of Bloomberg Business News required Winkler to open a Bloomberg office in Washington, D.C., to report about political effects on the business world.
-However, the Standing Committee of Correspondents (SCC) in Washington required Bloomberg News be formally accredited to act as a legitimate news source, a title that Bloomberg Business News only accomplished after agreeing to provide free terminals to major newspapers in exchange for news space in the publications.
-During this growth period Bloomberg News opened a small television station in New York, purchased New York radio station WNEW, launched fifteen-minute weekday business news programs for broadcast on PBS, and opened offices in Hong Kong and Frankfurt, Germany.
+The creation of Bloomberg Business News required Winkler to open a Bloomberg office in Washington, D.C., to report political effects on the business world.
+However, the Standing Committee of Correspondents (SCC) in Washington required Bloomberg News to be formally accredited as a legitimate news source, a title that Bloomberg Business News only earned after agreeing to provide free terminals to major newspapers in exchange for news space in the publications.
+During this growth period, Bloomberg News opened a small television station in New York, purchased New York radio station WNEW, launched fifteen-minute weekday business news programs for broadcast on PBS, and opened offices in Hong Kong and Frankfurt, Germany.

 1995–2000

-The initial goal of Bloomberg Business News to increase terminal sales was met by the mid-1990s and the company refocused the scope of its news service to rival the profitability of other media groups such as Reuters and Dow Jones.
+The initial goal of Bloomberg Business News to increase terminal sales was met by the mid-1990s, and the company refocused the scope of its news service to rival the profitability of other media groups such as Reuters and Dow Jones.
 This led to the creation of Bloomberg's magazine, Bloomberg Personal, in 1995, which was carried in the Sunday edition of 18 U.S. papers.
 In 1994, Bloomberg launched a 24-hour financial news service through Bloomberg Information Television, which was broadcast on DirecTV.
-Bloomberg also launched a web site to provide the audio feed of its radio broadcasts.
+Bloomberg also launched a website to provide audio feeds of its radio broadcasts.
 Bloomberg Business News was renamed Bloomberg News in 1997.